C. Scott Hemphill: Academic career

 Hemphill joined the faculty of Columbia Law School in 2006, where he became a Professor of Law in 2010.
 Hemphill's scholarship focuses on topics relating to antitrust and intellectual property law, including pharmaceutical patents, network neutrality, copyright, and the fashion industry.
 The U.S. Supreme Court cited Hemphill's research on "pay-for-delay" pharmaceutical patent settlements in its majority opinion in FTC v.
 Actavis, Inc..

 Hemphill has testified multiple times before the U.S. House of Representatives.
 In May 2014, Hemphill testified on the Comcast-Time Warner Cable merger before the House Judiciary Committee’s Subcommittee on Regulatory Reform, Commercial and Antitrust Law.
 In June 2014, Hemphill offered testimony regarding patent regulation in the pharmaceutical industry before the House Energy and Commerce Committee.

+Hemphill was ranked 59 in the list of the top 100 legal scholars of 2024 curated by researchers at George Mason University.
 From 2011 to 2012, Hemphill served as the Chief of the Antitrust Bureau in the Office of the Attorney General of the State of New York.